A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 XML RPC is an old, outdated, and insecure method of remotely posting to a WordPress website.
 These websites don’t use it, so I’ve disabled it completely at the server level.

-There are many plugins that can do this at the WordPress level, however, this doesn’t prevent hits reaching the server, and so it’s still possible to overwhelm a website by hammering xmlrpc.php if it’s not immediately dropped at the DNS or server level.
+There are many plugins that can do this at the WordPress level.
+However, this doesn’t prevent hits from reaching the server, and so it’s still possible to overwhelm a website by hammering xmlrpc.php if it’s not immediately dropped at the DNS or server level.

 Disable Concatenating Load Scripts

-If this was the bank’s primary marketing site, I would absolutely have employed GeoIP restrictions.
+If this were the bank’s primary marketing site, I would absolutely have employed GeoIP restrictions.

 This can be accomplished in a couple of different ways.
-The server stack is Nginx, so I can use the GeoIP module, or I can use one of the free Cloudflare firewall rules, and block access to all but the countries I specify.
-I do actually have a firewall rule inside Cloudflare ready to go for this situation – it’s set up, just not active.
+At the server level, I could use the GeoIP module, or I can use one of the free Cloudflare firewall rules and block access to all but the countries I specify.

 For most countries, this will stop DDoS attacks immediately, but you may be out of luck if the bulk of the attack is originating from your own country.